 Subgrade surface can be defined as the underlined pavement surface that directly exposed to wheel loads.
 If this underlying surface of soils is too weak then the pavement will fail due to the excessive flexing behavior of the pavement under the traffic load.
-If this layer is not designed adequately in the pavement design, then the pavement failure will noticed.
+If this layer is not designed adequately, then the pavement failure will be noticed.